howerj/forth-cpu/readme.md

 target (the original J1 core, and UART at ~800 lines of Verilog and VHDL), and a simple simulator written in C (at only 186 lines of C code!).
 This system is incredibly minimal compared to this one.
+* A separate project of interest would be to use the H2 core, possibly in a modified form, to form the basis of a VGA graphics processor.
+It would be more complex than the current VT100 simulator, but potentially much more flexible, allowing for greater graphics capabilities using a little more memory and roughly the same amount of layout space.
+The idea would be to compute a VGA line (either 640x480, or 800x600) during the sync period and whilst the line is currently being drawn; commands could be given to the H2 core, such as 'draw a circle of radius R at position X,Y', or 'draw a line of text at X,Y'.
+Collision detection could be used to determine which pixel to color, rotation could perhaps be handled by manipulating the pixel value to be currently drawn.
 * Add notes about picocom, and setting up the hardware:

 <!-- -->